snowmanlabs/frontend-challenge/README.md

 ## Questions?

-If you have some questions about this challenge, you can open a new topic or research about your question in [Dev Challenge forum](https://groups.google.com/a/snowmanlabs.com/forum/#!forum/dev.challenge).
+If you have some questions about this challenge, you can open a new topic or search for your question in the [Dev Challenge forum](https://groups.google.com/a/snowmanlabs.com/forum/#!forum/dev.challenge).